 See Related: A Guide to Visiting the Buddy Holly Crash Site

 Field of Dreams

-You can book a guided tour across the city explaining the historical significance of the place regarding theater and baseball.
-What’s more, if you’re visiting during peak tourism months, you can take the guided tour for free.
+Located only three hours from Des Moines, Dyversville offers multiple activities to keep you occupied for a weekend or even an entire week.
+You can book a guided tour across the city explaining the place’s historical significance regarding theater and baseball.
+Moreover, you can take the guided tour for free if you’re visiting during peak tourism months.

+Besides that, if you want to end your day with a peaceful, serene experience, you can go kayaking near Wall Lake.
 The lake is less crowded compared to other destinations nearby, which means you and your family can follow social distancing policies and enjoy yourselves at the same time.

 The Birthplace Of John Wayne

 Believe it or not, Iowa offers another attraction for movie junkies looking for day trips near Des Moines.
 The city of Winterset is well-known as the famous actor’s birthplace and is less than an hour’s drive from the capital.